decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-05-scriptable-scene.md

 }
 ```

-The protocol and internals are explained in the [metaverse-rpc](https://github.com/decentraland/metaverse-rpc
+The protocol and internals are explained in the [metaverse-rpc](https://github.com/decentraland/metaverse-rpc)
 respository.
-It is important to understand the way `entityController` gets injected into the class.
+It's important to understand the way `entityController` gets injected into the class.

 1. The class is decorated with an injected API, like this:
   ```tsx